Post Elections – May 14th

 2. Members of a nominating committee may be nominated for office without resigning from the committee.”
 (Res.2.)

-2. The Slate of Officers creates the proposed ballot.
+2. The final Slate of Officers creates the proposed ballot.

-1. Any current member of post may be nominated for any position from the floor (open Assembly).
+1. Any current post member (dues are current and paid before the April Post General Meeting) may be nominated for any position from the floor (open Assembly).

 2. Nominations do not have to be seconded.